DIY or Professional Fireworks?

 When to call in the professionals

-Whilst the vast majority of firework displays in the UK are back garden displays using consumer gear, there are occasions when we would recommend considering using a professional service.
+Whilst the vast majority of firework displays in the UK are back garden displays using consumer gear, there are occasions when I would recommend considering using a professional service.
 These include:

 If you would like to have fireworks at your wedding you should first speak to the wedding venue to see if fireworks are allowed.
 Nearly all of those who do will stipulate that only a professional team would be allowed, mostly because of insurance and liability reasons.
 Even if you have a venue that’s more relaxed (or having the event on private land) consider whether you actually want to be bothered with setting up and firing a display given everything else going on.